+

 Each CosNaming function is assigned to only one role.
 Therefore, users who are assigned the CosNamingCreate role cannot query the name space unless they have also been assigned CosNamingRead.
 And in most cases a creator needs to be assigned three roles: CosNamingRead, CosNamingWrite, and CosNamingCreate.
 The CosNamingRead and CosNamingWrite roles assignment for the creator example are included in the CosNamingCreate role.
 In most of the cases, WAS administrators do not have to change the roles assignment for every user or group when they move to this release from a previous one.

 Although the ability exists to greatly restrict access to the name space by changing the default policy, unexpected org.omg.CORBA.NO_PERMISSION exceptions can occur at runtime.
-Typically, Java EE applications access the name space and the identity they use is that of the user that authenticated to WAS when accessing the Java EE application.
+Typically, Java EE applications access the name space and the identity they use is that of the user that authenticated to WebSphere when accessing the Java EE application.
 Unless the Java EE application provider clearly communicates the expected naming roles, use caution when changing the default naming authorization policy.

 Subtopics